TIMEBANK HURUNUI LEARNING EXCHANGE

 The above are just some examples.
 Please share your ideas and make suggestions!

-We hold events in Amberley and in other towns, hiring local halls and public venues, and also approaching schools and libraries.
+We hold events throughout the Hurunui, hiring local halls and public venues, and also at schools and libraries.
 Some events may be held in private homes and workshops, if the hosts are willing.

 What is the Deal?